| ||Format||Pages||Price|| |

 1.4 This test method addresses only the performance of materials or certain material constructions (for example, seams) used in protective clothing.
 This test method does not address the design, overall construction and components, or interfaces of garments, or other factors which may affect the overall protection offered by the protective clothing.

-1.5 The values in SI units or other units shall be regarded separately as standard.
+1.5 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.